heckerfr0d/github-tile-art/README.md

 # GitHub Tile Art

-A Qt C++ app to customize GitHub activity overview.
+A Qt C++ app to customize your GitHub contribution graph.
 Basically a C++ port of [this python GUI app](https://github.com/heckerfr0d/github-abuz).
-When pyinstaller stopped working for me (for some reason), I ported the app to C++ (dum, I know 🙂).
-I thought it'd be easy (so naive 🤦).
-It obviously wasn't but I couldn't leave it unfinished (yes, vattaan :p) so here it is :')

 ## Instructions